-In its latest quarterly publication, the Financial Services Commission of Ontario (FSCO) reports that Ontario auto insurance rates are expected to increase, on average, 2.60 percent.
+In its latest quarterly publication, the Financial Services Regulatory Authority of Ontario (FSRA) reports that Ontario auto insurance rates are expected to increase, on average, 2.60 percent.
 FSRA took over insurance monitoring from the Financial Services Commission of Ontario (FSCO), earlier in 2019.

-Eighteen insurers, representing approximately 46 percent of the insurance market based on premium volume, had rate changes approved by FSCO in the second quarter (Q2) of 2019.
+Twenty-six insurers, representing approximately 81 percent of the insurance market based on premium volume, had rate changes approved by FSRA in the third quarter (Q3) of 2019.
 And, the rate changes approved vary significantly.
-While some drivers could see their rates decrease in the neighbourhood of 1.20 percent, other drivers could see their rates jump as high as 20 percent.
+While some drivers could see their rates decrease in the neighbourhood of 0.20 percent, other drivers could see their rates jump as high as 15.47 percent.

 Imagine being on the receiving end of that renewal notice!

 The news that approved rates show an increase isn’t surprising.
 Rates have been climbing for two years now.
 You have to look back to the third quarter of 2017 to find a decrease in approved rates, and that decrease was flat at 0.1 percent.
 The following is how rates have climbed since, up to and including the latest release:

 - Q4 2017--Approved rates increase on average 1.03 percent

 - Q4 2018--3.35 percent